Yilin-Yang/vim-markbar/README.md

 #### Naming Marks with User-Provided Functions
-If you would like additional flexibility, you can provide vim-markbar with a reference to a "mark naming" function that you've written yourself. vim-markbar will call this function when "default naming" marks, providing information about the mark as arguments and taking a string (the name of the mark) as a return value.
+If you would like additional flexibility, you can provide vim-markbar with a reference to a "mark naming" function that you've written yourself. vim-markbar will call this function when generating mark headers, providing information about the mark as arguments and taking a string (the name of the mark) as a return value.